-Redirecting traffic to CPU and redirecting traffic to an interface are mutually exclusive with one another in a traffic behavior.
+- The HP 5500 SI switch does not support the next-hop or fail-action keyword. - Redirecting traffic to CPU, redirecting traffic to an interface and redirecting traffic to the next hop are mutually exclusive with one another in a traffic behavior.